Kenneth Oxford: Merseyside

+Toxteth Riots

 On 8 July 1981 clashes broke out between police and youths in the Liverpool 8 (Toxteth) district of the city.
 Over the weekend that followed, the disturbance escalated into full-scale rioting, with pitched battles between police and youths in which petrol bombs and paving stones were thrown.
 During the violence milk floats were set on fire and directed at police lines.
 Rioters were also observed using scaffolding poles to charge police lines.

-Oxford had issued his officers with long protective shields but these proved inadequate in protecting officers from missile attacks and in particular the effects of petrol bombs.
+Oxford had issued his officers with long protective shields, but these proved inadequate in protecting officers from missile attacks and in particular the effects of petrol bombs.
 Such was the scale of the rioting in Toxteth that police reinforcements were drafted in from forces across England including Greater Manchester, Lancashire, Cumbria, Birmingham and even Devon to try to control the unrest.
 The overwhelming majority of officers were not trained either in using the shields or in public order tactics other than forming static lines.
 The sole offensive tactic available to officers, the baton charge, proved increasingly ineffective in driving back the attacking crowds of rioters.

 At 02:15 hours on Monday 6 July Oxford gave the order to deploy CS gas against the rioters.
 Merseyside police fired between 25 and 30 CS gas grenades for the first time in the UK outside Northern Ireland.
 The gas succeeded in dispersing the crowds.

 A second wave of rioting began on 27 July 1981 and continued into the early hours of 28 July, with police once again being attacked with missiles and a number of cars being set alight.
 However, on this occasion the Merseyside force responded by driving vans and land rovers at high speed into the crowds quickly dispersing them.
 This "mobile pursuit tactic" had been developed as a riot control technique in Northern Ireland by the Royal Ulster Constabulary and had been employed with success in quelling the Moss Side riots by the Greater Manchester Police.
-A local man David Moore died after being struck by a police van trying to clear crowds and another was disabled after being run over by a land rover.
-Oxford responded to critics of "mobile pursuit" by telling journalists.

-"They can see the vehicles coming and they know what will happen if they get in the way."
+A local man David Moore died after being struck by a police van trying to clear crowds and another was disabled after being run over by a Land Rover.
+Oxford responded to critics of "mobile pursuit" by telling journalists "they can see the vehicles coming and they know what will happen if they get in the way."